 Are Cordless Leaf Blowers Worth It?

-A cordless leaf blower helps to keep your lawn, driveway, patio and decking looking neat and tidy by moving pesky leaves and unattractive debris to the outskirts of the area.
+The best cordless leaf blowers help to keep your lawn, driveway, patio and decking looking neat and tidy by moving pesky leaves and unattractive debris to the outskirts of the area.

 A carpet of leaves not only hides your green grass but also attracts pests and can damage your lawn.
 Leaves start to deteriorate when they fall, and with the wind whipping them will be all over your garden in no time.

 If the leaves aren’t removed, you could end up with unsightly brown or even bare patches.
 You might have to re-seed or re-sod the area to bring it back to life – this is time-consuming and will cost you!

 The best cordless leaf blower will save you time and effort (no raking or back-bending) and many come with unique features.
 As the name suggests, cordless leaf blowers have no wire attached – so you are free to move around your garden uninhibited.

 How Does A Cordless Leaf Blower Work?

 A leaf blower uses the power of air, anduse centrifugal force (an outward force drawn in to a frame).
 The leaf blower draws in the air from outside and spins it around (using internal fan blades).
 The air spins via centrifugal forces and causes the air to flow through the attached blow tube.

-Cordless lawn mowers are powered by rechargeable batteries.
-That means they may sometimes be called a battery powered leaf blower.
-Most run on lithium-ion batteries (better known as Li-on batteries).
+The best cordless leaf blowers run on lithium-ion batteries (better known as Li-on batteries).
 These batteries are used to power a range of devices and are popular for their high-power density and easy recharge capability.

 Manufacturers claim you should be able to get around 1,000 charge cycles from your Li-on battery.